francescopatane96/eNERVE/README.md

 ```
 :warning:
-Remember that required and essential parameters are [-wd] and [-p1].
+Remember that required and essential parameters are [-wd], [-p1] and [-nd].
 By default, every module is active and will be run.
 To personalized and deactivate single modules, digit -parameter** False
 :warning:

 ```